HDR Vertical Panorama

 The basics behind capturing and stitching a HDR vertorama / tiltorama are almost the same as an equirectangular panorama.
-The only difference is that, unlike an equirectangular panorama, a vertorama represents a vertical field of view.
-If you are new to this kind of photography, please familiarise yourself with my previous posts: Vertorama – Vertical Panorama, Equirectangular Panorama and HDR Panorama to get an overview of HDR and panoramic photography.
+The only difference is that a vertorama / tiltorama represents a vertical field of view.
+If you are new to this kind of photography, please familiarise yourself with my previous posts: Vertical Panorama, Equirectangular Panorama and HDR Panorama to get an overview of HDR and panoramic photography.

 Ever since I started developing a strong interest in panoramic photography, I also became interested in exploring HDR photography.
 One day these two finally came together and I decided to capture my first genuine HDR equirectangular panorama.
 It was not easy but I got there eventually and I’d like to share my thoughts with other panoramic and HDR photography enthusiasts.
 This post will guide you through the process of capturing a genuine HDR equirectangular panorama and will discuss the issues related to both the equipment as well as workflow.
 If you are not familiar with panoramic or HDR photography, please read my previous posts: Equirectangular Panorama and HDR from a single RAW